-Course Content and Outcome Guide for CG 145
+Course Content and Outcomes Guide for CG 145 Effective Fall 2021

 - Course Number: